 Getting everyone involved means bringing the pets in as well!
 Pumpkin meat is high in fiber and can help with your dog’s digestion.
 Puree fresh pumpkin and mix it into their food, or you can bake small dog treats using a recipe, such as this recipe from Munchkins and the Military.

 If you end up using canned pumpkin, make sure to choose pumpkin puree and NOT pumpkin pie filling.
 Pumpkin pie filling contains a lot more seasonings that can be harmful to your dog’s digestive system.

-When your neighbors are out and about trick or treating, having a couple of pumpkin treats on hand is a nice gift for the four-legged members of the family.
+When your neighbors are out and about trick or treating, having a couple of pumpkins treats on hand is a nice gift for the four-legged members of the family.
 It’s important to always ask the dog’s owner before offering them treats, as some dogs can be sensitive to grains.